MJVL/CSCI-462-Tools/README.md

 ```
 usage: square-and-multiply.py [-h] [-s] base exponent modulus

+Implementation of the square-and-multiply algorithm, a fast method of modular
+exponentiation.

 positional arguments:
   base              the base to convert to binary
   exponent          the exponent